mrinalwahal/gsoc/README.md

 Student Moniker - **Mrinal Wahal**

-A GIN micro-service which allows the users to design efficient workflows for their work - probably by automating Snakemake, and build the workflows with a Continuous Integration (CI) service.
+A GIN micro-service which allows the users to design efficient workflows for their work - by automating Snakemake, and build the workflows with a Continuous Integration (CI) service.
 Given the GIN user base of neuro-scientists and other professionals from the related fields, shouldn’t be involved in writing thousands of repeated workflows for their data, and then testing them manually.
 This tool increases their efficiency by almost exponential levels by eradicating redundancy from their work.

 **What has been delivered?**